Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 There was a certain face that went with it, too.
 An expression.
 A rictus, really, or a fixed snarl.
 Like the human brain’s basic reaction to nervejam, assuming it didn’t knock them out or kill them outright, was to get *incredibly fucking angry.*

 The Gaoians reacted differently.
-They got...trippy.
+They got... trippy.
 A *bad* trip, if their luck wasn’t so great, so that they came back off the line as a ball of shaky fur, curled up and whimpering about whatever personal demons had come to visit.

 Either way, Gabby had no desire to be anywhere *near* a nervejam pulse when it went off.
 Every so often she’d catch a glimpse of them across the river, like a strobe light going off.
-Even from that far away, they were...unpleasant, somehow.
+Even from that far away, they were... unpleasant, somehow.
 They looked like a migraine felt, though of course, on camera they were just flashes of light.
 The breathtaking shock of actually *seeing* one had a quality nobody could ever record.

 There was something else, too.
 It turned out Marrek hadn’t quite got over his own battlefront demons.
 Whenever he got Hunters in view through his drone’s cameras, his tail drooped, his ears flattened and his hackles raised: A Gaoian in fight mode, his body naturally protecting all the most easily bitten bits.

 And of course, he was a macho idiot about it.
 "Nah, ain’t nothin’ wrong, I just hate the fuckin’ things…"

-"I mean...they get my pulse going and my palms sweaty too, but you really look like you’re about to try and fight one with your bare teeth, every time you see one," Gabby replied.
+"I mean... they get my pulse going and my palms sweaty too, but you really look like you’re about to try and fight one with your bare teeth, every time you see one," Gabby replied.

 They were going over their footage and pictures in the mess hall, eating with one hand while writing and selecting their best stuff with the other.
 ESNN’s editors were going to want a report within the next few hours, so of course they needed a script, Gabby’s voiceover and a selection of footage to set it all to.